Impact Strategy & Governance

 • Established the Global Sustainability Framework Stakeholder team to inform McDonald’s global aspirational goals.

-• Established our Global CSR & Sustainability Framework, with time-bound commitments on Food, Sourcing and Planet.
+• Established our Global CSR & Sustainability Framework, with commitments on Food, Sourcing and Planet.

 • Became a member of the Roundtable on Sustainable Palm Oil.

-• Became a signatory to the NY Declaration on Forests.
+• Became a signatory to the New York Declaration on Forests.

 • Became a founding member of the Global Roundtable for Sustainable Beef and numerous regional roundtables.